 This post may contain affiliate links for suggested items you can purchase.
 You are not charged any additional cost for purchasing via these links, however by utilizing them you help keep this site running!

 I am always looking for new recipes for my family and chicken is always the protein of choice in our house.
 Truthfully I think my kids have gotten a bit tired of Moroccan food and so branching out is a must.
 We are big fans of food from the rest of the region and the further Middle East.
-While I was making a list of foods we loved and wanted to try I realized why not share them with you?!
+While I was making a list of foods we loved I came up with these Arabic chicken recipes that we think you’ll like too.

 I tried to choose recipes that represent multiple countries across North Africa and the Middle East.
 I’ve left off Turkish and Persian dishes because…they’re not Arabic countries or cultures, even though it’s all lumped together often times.

 These 10 easy Middle Eastern chicken recipes are going to change up your chicken game!

 Chicken kabsa is a popular traditional dish from Saudi Arabia – sometimes considered THE national dish of the country.
 It is also known by the name of makbus.
 There are variations of this dish made in the areas around Saudi Arabia as well.
 What makes this dish really special is the use and combination of spices that flavor the chicken and the rice.

 Take the dish up a bit with the addition of daqqus, an Arabic tomato sauce that can be made spicy if you like.
 Kabsa rice is easy to make and can be reheated if you make a big batch by placing into the oven, covering with aluminum foil and slowly warming up.